Canary-PrintDesign/aslan/content/construction.md

 ## We use creativity and hard work

 When it comes to renovation, people are sometimes anxious about the complexity of reforming the existing landscape.
 So relax, from small changes to a complete overhaul, we can turn any old yard into a space that you will enjoy, use, and appreciate for years.
-(A little elbow grease)?
-Lighten the mood?

 ## A small glimpse at our services

 Here is a sample of our wide range of services:

 * Trees and shrubs
-* Sheds and shelters
 * Water features and bridges
 * Irrigation systems
 * Benches and arbors